verekia/js-stack-from-scratch/tutorial/2-gulp-babel-es6-class-import/README.md

 const toby = new Cat('Toby');
 ```

 Obviously, most of the time you will use the same name as the class / module you're importing.
-A case where you don't do that is how we `const babel = require('gulp-babel')` in our Gulp file.
+A good use case of renaming imports is how we do `const babel = require('gulp-babel')` in our Gulp file for instance.

 So what about those `require()`s in our `gulpfile.js`?
 Can we use `import` instead?
 The latest version of Node supports most ES6 features, but not ES6 modules yet.
 Luckily for us, Gulp is able to call Babel for help.
 If we rename our `gulpfile.js` to `gulpfile.babel.js`, Babel will take care of passing `import`ed modules to Gulp.